본문 바로가기

 Three Applications Filed, Including 1 Trillion Won Gangnam Station Office Development

-According to the government and industry sources on December 24, the Ministry of Land, Infrastructure and Transport recently completed the registration of project REITs submitted by Koramco Asset Trust, the leading private REITs operator in Korea, and its subsidiary Koramco Asset Management.
-The filings include two REITs related to the 'Gangnam Station L Project' and one REIT for the 'Incheon Residence' project.
-These REITs are expected to receive approval early next year.
+According to the government and industry sources on the 24th, the Ministry of Land, Infrastructure and Transport recently completed the acceptance of project REITs establishment filings submitted by Koramco Reits & Trust, which holds the No. 1 market share in Korea’s private REITs market, and its subsidiary Koramco Asset Management.
+These filings cover two REITs related to the "Gangnam Station L Project" and one "Incheon Residence" REIT.
+These REITs are expected to be approved early next year.

-The Gangnam Station L Project involves developing the Lion Missing site in Seocho-dong, Seocho-gu, Seoul, into a prime office building.
-The project will be built on a 5,363-square-meter site, with a total floor area of 64,390 square meters (approximately 19,500 pyeong), spanning from six basement levels to 23 floors above ground.
-With a standard floor area of 469 pyeong, it is expected to become a rare large-plate office building even in the Gangnam area.
-The goal is to break ground in early 2028 and complete construction by 2031.
+The Gangnam Station L Project is a prime office development project on the Lion Missing site in Seocho-dong, Seocho-gu, Seoul.
+The plan is to build on a site area of 5,363 square meters, with a total floor area of 64,390 square meters (about 19,500 pyeong), comprising 6 basement levels and 23 above-ground floors.
+With a standard floor net leasable area reaching 469 pyeong, it is expected to become a large-plate office that is rare even in the Gangnam area.
+The goal is to break ground in early 2028 and complete construction in 2031.

-Koramco Asset Trust is jointly developing the project with SK D&D, a listed domestic developer.
-The total investment for the project is estimated at around 1.02 trillion won.
-Koramco is also reported to have completed raising equity capital for land acquisition and other purposes.
+Koramco Reits & Trust will jointly promote the development with SK D&D, a domestically listed developer.
+The total project investment is estimated to be around 1.02 trillion won.
+Koramco is known to have already completed the fundraising of equity capital for land acquisition and related purposes.

-[Exclusive] As the Market Opens, 'Gangnam' Takes the Spotlight...
-Industry Leader Koramco Launches Project REITs [Real Estate AtoZ] Location map of the 'Seocho-ro District Unit Plan' in Seocho-gu, Seoul.
+[Exclusive] Project REITs Unlock, Gangnam Surges First...
+Market Leader Koramco Steps In [Real Estate AtoZ] Location map of the 'Seocho-ro District Unit Plan' in Seocho-gu, Seoul.
 The Lion Missing site (Zone 2) is adjacent to the Lotte Chilsung site (Zone 3) near the center of the map.
 Provided by Seocho-gu.

-The site is designated as Special Planning Zone 2 within the 'Seocho-ro District Unit Plan,' and together with the nearby Lotte Chilsung (Zone 3), Samsung (Zone 4), and Kolon (Zone 5) sites, it is considered prime land slated for high-density, mixed-use development around Gangnam Station.
-The area is also expected to undergo transformation in connection with the undergrounding of the Gyeongbu Expressway.
+The site is designated as Special Planning Zone 2 within the "Seocho-ro District Unit Plan," and, together with the nearby Lotte Chilsung (Zone 3), Samsung (Zone 4), and Kolon (Zone 5) sites, it is a prime area slated for high-density mixed-use development around Gangnam Station.
+Combined with the planned undergrounding of the Gyeongbu Expressway, a major transformation of the area is anticipated.

-The 'Koramco Incheon Residence Entrusted Management Real Estate Investment Company,' also filed on the same day, is a project to develop rental dormitories in the Namdong Industrial Complex in Incheon.
-The residence is a representative operational product that generates profit through long-term rental operations rather than simple sales.
+The "Koramco Incheon Residence Entrusted Management Real Estate Investment Company," filed on the same day, is a project to develop rental-type dormitories within the Namdong Industrial Complex in Incheon.
+The residence product is a representative operation-based asset that generates profit through long-term lease operations rather than simple unit sales.

-Industry insiders have evaluated these developments as "the signal flare for the full-scale expansion of the project REITs system into the private market."
-The Dongtan Healthcare and Cheonan Station Area REITs, which were approved as the first project REITs by the Ministry of Land, Infrastructure and Transport on December 19, focused on public interests such as senior welfare and local government participation.
-These were intended to pave the way for project REITs.
+Industry insiders view these moves as "a signal flare that the project REITs system is spreading in earnest into the private market."
+The Dongtan Healthcare and Cheonan Station Area REITs, which the Ministry of Land, Infrastructure and Transport approved as the first project REITs on the 19th, were projects emphasizing public interest, including senior welfare and participation by local governments.
+They were designed to open the way for project REITs.

-In particular, project REITs are regarded as a strong alternative to traditional, debt-centered project financing.
-Project REITs are required to maintain a minimum equity ratio of 33% (about 10% with special resolution).
-A Ministry of Land, Infrastructure and Transport official stated, "Given the nature of project REITs, which consider not just sales but also rental operations, the equity ratio is often maintained at around 20%."
+In particular, project REITs are considered a strong model to replace conventional PF, which is heavily dependent on borrowing.
+Project REITs must maintain an equity ratio of at least 33% (around 10% in cases of special resolution).
+An official at the Ministry of Land, Infrastructure and Transport said, "Given the nature of project REITs, which take into account not only sales but also lease operations, it is common for them to maintain an equity ratio of around 20%."

-However, the Korea Housing Builders Association and the Korea Developer Association raised objections on the same day regarding the government's method for evaluating equity capital.
-While the government recognizes only the initial investment amount by the project operator as equity, the associations argue that if the land value increases due to permits and approvals, the appreciation should also be recognized as equity capital to attract additional investors.
+However, the Korea Housing Builders Association and the Korea Developers Association raised objections on the same day regarding the government’s method of assessing equity capital.
+The government stated that only the developer’s initial cash投入 would be recognized as equity, but the associations argued that, when land value increases due to permits and approvals, the appreciation portion should also be recognized as equity capital in order to attract additional investors.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.